 |"The Godfather" and Organized Crime

 "The Godfather had more influence on the public mind and the minds of many public officials than did any library filled with scholarly works that argued for the true nature of organized crime," note Dennis Kenney and Jim Finckenauer in their textbook on "Organized Crime in America" (Wadsworth Publishing, 1995, p.
 246).
-But what exactly is it that the late Mario Puzo wrote about organized crime in his famous novel?
+But what exactly is it that Mario Puzo wrote about organized crime in his famous novel?
 Take a look at the passages in Godfather that pertain to the nature of organized crime.

 |The U.S. Congress and Organized Crime